mama3925/online-ide/README.en.md

 ## Project Overview

 This is an Online Integrated Development Environment (Online IDE) project currently in initial setup.
+Perhaps will add others features like agent-based code generator and a sandbox to run the service.

 ## Current Status